11 Sewing Room Ideas: How To Organize Your Room

 The pattern was added to your Sewing Patterns.

 With this sewing video tutorial being so quick and easy to make there is no reason for you to not make and give a little for a great cause as well as for your family and friends.
 It makes a unique gift for just about anyone!

 Find more of our readers' favorite sewing patterns in our BRAND NEW eBook!
 It's filled with great projects for beginners and even a free quilt pattern.
-Get it here: Top 5 Favorite Free Sewing Patterns free eBook
+Get it here: Top 5 Favorite Free Sewing Patterns Free eBook

-Rolled Pillowcase Instructions:
+Magic Pillowcase Instructions:

 Follow along with the video above or read the instructions below to learn how to make your own pillowcase like this.